-The purpose of disability insurance is to provide the income so that you can maintain your life style until you are cleared to return to work.
-It transfers the financial risk associated with a serious disability from you to an insurance company.
-Recent industry statistics from Manulife show the following cumulative risk of suffering a period of disability lasting at least 90 days¹.
-If you are looking for a fair disability insurance quote, you’ve come to the right place.
+The purpose of disability insurance is to provide income to maintain your lifestyle until you are cleared to return to work.
+It transfers the financial risk of a severe disability from you to an insurance company.
+Recent industry statistics from Manulife show the following cumulative risk of suffering a period of disability lasting at least 90 days.
+If you are looking for the best disability insurance quote, you’ve come to the right place.

 Disability age 50

 At age 60

 ¹The risk of disability depends on your age, sex, and occupational factors, however, once disability does occur, chances are it will last several years.
 The average length of a disability lasting over 90 days is about 3 years (Source: Canada Life).

 This chart provides a breakdown of the reasons for disability claims when compared to the leading risk of musculoskeletal disability.
 It is based on the policy count of active claims of individual disability insurance products.
 It is interesting to note that 30% were from mental disorders and nervous system issues.